 Tip #3 – Keep Your Wood Happy and Dry

 While you may have purchased properly dried wood, if improperly stored, moisture can be injected into the wood.
 Do not store wood under a tightly closed tarp or laid about your hard.
 The best way to keep your wood dry is to store it off the ground and shielded with a roof-like structure to protect against rain and snow.
 When stacking wood, do not tightly pack wood together.
-In order to sustain its optimum dryness level, wood must have access to free-flowing air.
+In order to sustain its optimum dryness level, the wood must have access to free-flowing air.
 Do not store an excess amount of wood in your home living areas.
 Only store wood for immediate use in your home.

 Tip #4 – Properly Burn the Fire

 Running a fire in a wood stove is much different from a campfire.
 Above all, never allow smouldering, slow fires to bloom.
 These fires enhance creosote development, which becomes a serious fire hazard.
 On the other hand, avoid roaring fires.
 Large fires produce too much direct heat, which may damage the chimney and stove while also wasting wood as roaring fires send its heat directly up the chimney rather than throughout your home and on the stove.

-The best fires are those produce moderately-sized flames and practically no smoke within the stove firebox.
+The best fires are those that produce moderately-sized flames and practically no smoke within the stove firebox.
 The stove thermometer should read between 250 and 475 degrees Fahrenheit.
-Maintain this temperature range monitoring wood amount and air flow.
+Maintain this temperature range monitoring wood amount and airflow.

 Tip #5 – Annual Cleaning

 All wood stove experts agree the entire system should be thoroughly cleaned at least once a year, maybe twice for heavy-use stoves.
 A properly maintained and cleaned stove is more efficient and significantly safer than a neglected system.
 Over time, especially if high moisture wood or improper burning techniques are used, a highly flammable substance known as creosote builds up along the chimney.
 If left unchecked, this deposit grows and increases the chance of a house fire.
-Therefore, have the entire stove system professionally cleaned before fall and winter months.
+Therefore, have the entire stove system professionally cleaned before the fall and winter months.